sahirbhatnagar/manhattanly/README.md

 # manhattanly

-The goal of manhattanly is to ...
+The goal of manhattanly is to create interactive manhattan and Q-Q plots

 ![](http://i.imgur.com/oTrElAb.gif)